Architecture of Zimbabwe: Pre-colonial architecture

 During the second millennium BCE, two conventional styles of stone architecture dominated the architecture of Zimbabwe.
 The first style was Great Zimbabwe period architecture, which was an extension of natural elements.
 The well-coursed and thick stone walls were constructed on earth foundations.
 Well-shaped stones were used to define the external and internal surfaces, while irregular stones were used to fill interstices.
 Affluent people often lived in residences with nattily-constructed stone enclosures, but with crudely coursed walls are still being a part of the structure.

 The second style is exemplified by Khami’s retaining walls that transform natural elements into built environments.
-Although structures of this period share some similarities with those of earlier periods at Great Zimbabwe, it is important to note the introduction of the retaining walls.
+Although structures of this period share some similarities with those of earlier periods at Great Zimbabwe, the retaining walls were introduced.
 The wall's top supported residential platforms with a profusion of herringbone, chevron, and checkered decor.
 A grouping of ten terraced platforms in Khami indicate a palace.
 Both Great Zimbabwe and Khami share some similarities of architectural design, with their differences being influenced by topography, weather, and the availability of building materials.